-The e-Regulations Working Committee focuses on a broad range of regulatory topics that are relevant for the digital commerce industry, including consumer rights, contract law, data protection and (e-)privacy, product safety, Platform-to-Business relations, direct and indirect taxation, platform-related legislation such as the upcoming Digital Services Act & Digital Markets Act, competition issues and other broader issues such as the rise of seamless commerce (omnichannel retail).
-Moreover, Ecommerce Europe is an active member of the European Commission’s Expert Group on the application of GDPR and the Stakeholder consultation group for the Fitness Check of EU consumer and marketing law, via its representative Mr. Léon Mölenberg.
+The e-Regulations Working Committee focuses on a broad range of regulatory topics that are relevant for the digital commerce industry, including consumer rights, contract law, data protection and (e-)privacy, product safety, Platform-to-Business relations, platform-related legislation such as the Digital Services Act & Digital Markets Act, competition issues such as VBER and other broader issues such as the rise of seamless commerce (omnichannel retail).
+Ecommerce Europe is an active member of the European Commission’s Consumer Policy Advisory Group, GDPR Expert Group, Stakeholder Consultation Group for the Fitness Check of EU consumer and marketing law.

 Chair of the e-Regulations Working Committee is Marc Lolivier